mars-project/mars/docs/source/distributed/states.rst

   notification to its GraphActor to decide if the whole graph finishes execution.
 What's more, the OperandActor looks for precedent and successor chunks and notify them.
-When a predecessor receives the notification, it checks if all its successors are in ``FINISHED`` state.
+When a predecessor receives the notification, it checks if all its successors finishes execution.
 If so, the data of that operand can be freed.
 When a successor receives the notification, it checks if all of its predecessors are finished.
 If so, the operand itself can move to ``READY``.
 * ``FREED``: the operand is in this state when all data related to this operand is freed.
-* ``FATAL``: the operand is in tihs state when itself or some predecessor failed to execute.
+* ``FATAL``: the operand is in this state when itself or some predecessor failed to execute.
 When this state is entered, the OperandActor try to pass this state down to its successors.
 * ``CANCELLING``: the operand is in this state when it is being cancelled.
-The operand is in this state when it is previously running.
+If the operand is previously running, a cancel request will be sent to the worker.
 * ``CANCELLED``: the operand is in this state when it is cancelled and stops running.
 When this state is entered, the OperandActor tries to switch its descendants into ``CANCELLING``.